 The most important formula to remember when it comes to any kind of crispy potato (chips, roast, baked, crisps) is: the absence of any kind of moisture, a dry potato, hot fat/oil, and a hot heat source.
-The beauty about the roast potatoes when it comes to Christmas dinner is that you can have the parboiling part done in advance and be ready to go once the turkey is finished cooking and is removed from the oven.
+The beauty about roast potatoes when it comes to Christmas dinner is that you can have the parboiling part done in advance (Christmas Eve is a good time) and be ready to go once the turkey is finished cooking and removed from the oven.
 When it comes to roast potatoes these are my general rules:

 A like them or loathe them inclusion but I just so happen to love them so that’s why they’re here.
-I’ve seen so many advice columns over the years about their difficulties.
 My advice would be to get ahead of the game and to prepare in advance.
 Remember that ice from the first post?
 Now it comes into use.
 On Christmas Eve peel the outer leaves off the sprouts and cut the larger ones in half from stalk to tip.
 Put a good handful or 2 of ice into a large bowl of water.
-Bring a pan of water to the boil, add the sprouts, bring back to the boil and cook for approx. 4 minutes until just tender/al dente.
+Bring a pan of water to the boil, add the sprouts, bring back to the boil and cook for approx. 3-4 minutes until just tender/al dente.
 Strain and immediately add to the bowl of iced water to cool down.
 Leave for 5 minutes and then strain again.
 Put the sprouts into a container/plastic bag and refrigerate until needed.
 To finish and serve the sprouts, fry some bacon lardons until crispy and then add the chilled sprouts.
 Sauté and stir until heated through.
 Serve in a bowl along with the bacon lardons.
 Try them, you’ll be converted!

 This may be one of those components that *whispers* may be okay to buy a good quality one in the supermarket.
-However, it is so incredibly simple to make it really is worth trying.
-If you do feel that you want to make this at home yourself, and believe me it will taste better, then check out the following recipe.
+However, it is so incredibly simple to make it really is worth trying out at home.
+Fresh cranberries are so readily available in all supermarkets so if you do feel that you want to make this at home yourself, and believe me it will taste better, then check out the following recipe.
 Once cool, this recipe will keep in the fridge for 1 week or you can freeze for up to 1 month.
 Cranberries themselves freeze really well so buy them now when they are plentiful and cheap, and freeze for next year.
 Now that’s really getting ahead!

 Homemade Cranberry Sauce